swissup/swissup.github.io/m2/dev/cloud/index.md

 We will review the essential steps for the local environment setup of an in-progress Magento Cloud project.

+> Prefer to keep PHP and Composer off your machine?
+See the
+> [Pure Docker setup](/m2/dev/cloud-docker/), which runs every bootstrap command in a container.

 #### Prerequisites

 1. PHP: